eltrompetero/coniii/README.md

 not supported for Python 2.

 ## Troubleshooting
-Some users may encounter difficulties with the multiprocess module in which case the `n_jobs` kwarg should be set to 0 when the algorithm class instance is declared.
+Some users may encounter difficulties with the multiprocess module in which case the `n_cpus` kwarg should be set to 0 when the algorithm class instance is declared.